 Comprehensive coverage is what covers you when your vehicle is damaged from something other than a collision, such as a fallen tree or hail.
 It’s also what covers you if someone steals your vehicle.

-If you have an auto loan or are leasing the vehicle, you may be required to buy comprehensive and collision coverage (which, when combined, are called full coverage).
+If you have an auto loan or are leasing the vehicle, you may be required to buy comprehensive and collision insurance (which, when combined, are called full coverage).
 Otherwise, comprehensive coverage is optional.

 Vehicle owners sometimes don’t buy comprehensive coverage to save money on insurance premiums.
 Especially if you own an older vehicle (think 10 years or older), the amount you’ll receive to repair or replace the vehicle might not justify the higher premium.